Wi11ione/wi11ione.github.io/_pages/research.md

 ---

-### Self-Evolutionary Methods and Applications for Intelligent Systems in Complex Environments: Close-loop Self-Evolve Mechanism for Autonomous Vehicle Based on Mixed Reality Testing
+### Close-loop Self-Evolve Mechanism for Autonomous Vehicle Based on Mixed Reality Testing
-supported by Fundamental Research Funds for the Central Universities, Ministry of Education of China, directed by Prof. Yanjun Huang
+supported by Fundamental Research Funds for the Central Universities, Ministry of Education of China, (Topic: Self-Evolutionary Methods and Applications for Intelligent Systems in Complex Environments), directed by Prof. Yanjun Huang

 ---